-This unit aims to support you in the application of principles of health care ethics to specific issues arising in your workplace.
-It also aims to promote the common good through serving the proper goals of health care practice.
 Contemporary health care practitioners can face a range of clinical and extra-clinical ethical challenges.
 Such circumstances require responses informed by critical reflection and moral deliberation to inform advocacy and action.
-On the basis of key theoretical frameworks in ethics, this unit provides a broad-based introduction to applied ethics in health care.
+On the basis of key theoretical frameworks in ethics, this unit provides a broadbased introduction to applied ethics in health care.
+The unit aims to support health practitioners in the application of principles of health care ethics to specific issues arising in their workplace settings, to promote the common good through serving the proper goals of health care practice.